top of page

 Introduction

 On May 23, 2024 Aqua Pennsylvania filed for a state wide rate increase.
 They proposed to increase their revenues by $127 million/yr or 19%.
-This started an extensive legal process run by the Public Utility Commission (PUC) that will culminate on February 6, 2025.
-At that time the PUC will announce what Aqua will be allowed to do.
-Then expect the increased rates to go into effect on February 22, 2025.
+This started an extensive legal process run by the Public Utility Commission (PUC) that culminated with a rate increase on February 22, 2025.

-What follows is key information about the rate case.
+What follows is information about the major issues for the rate case.

 Essentially Aqua wanted to increase water rates by 15% and sewer rates by 50%.
 However, via Act 11, they proposed to move 60% of the sewer increase to their water customers.
 60%!
 That would be burdening their water customers with a large part of the cost of their Act 12 acquisitions.

 A frequent result of these rate cases is that both the amount of the increase and the amount of the Act 11 shift is reduced.
-That is the most likely result in this case - see the following section with the title "Settlement".
+As summarized below, that was, indeed, the result.

-Oops, Aqua had spent $54 million on the acquisition, but suddenly did not have the necessary approval and license to own and operate it.
+Oops, Aqua had spent $54 million on the acquisition, but suddenly did not have the necessary approval to own it.
 Aqua promptly asked the PA Supreme Court to accept an appeal of the Commonwealth Court decision.
-The Supreme Court agreed to hear the case but has not yet issued a ruling.
+The Supreme Court agreed to hear the case but did issue a ruling before the rate case was complete.

-When Aqua filed its rate case, they treated East Whiteland like any other Act 12 acquisition.
-They proposed to almost triple the revenue being collected for East Whiteland.
+When Aqua filed its rate case, they proposed to almost triple the revenue being collected for East Whiteland.
 Aqua argued that they were entitled to a return on their considerable investment.
-The OCA and I&E strongly objected to this.
-Their position was that without the approval and license the PUC does not have jurisdiction.
-If the Supreme Court upholds the Commonwealth Court, then Aqua will have to divest of East Whiteland's sewer facility.
+The OCA and the PUC's Bureau of Investigation & Enforcement (I&E) strongly objected to this.
+Their position was that without the approval the PUC does not have jurisdiction.
+If the Supreme Court upheld the Commonwealth Court, then Aqua would have to divest of East Whiteland's sewer facility.
 It would be unfair to East Whiteland's customers to increase rates unless the Commonwealth Court verdict is thrown out.
 Aqua took a business risk to close the deal before the appeal window closed.
 Not raising rates is just a result of that risk.

 The Settlement Agreement (noted below) set East Whiteland aside as a special case.
 Since the major parties strongly disagreed, they excluded East Whiteland from the settlement.
 They left it up to the PUC to make the decision.
 However, they did agree to an either/or outcome.
 The two options they presented to the PUC was either a $6.4 million/year increase or no rate increase.
-That probably would be accepted by the PUC Commissioners but is not binding on them.
+That $6.4 million would have been 181% rate increase - nearly a tripling of rates.
+In either case there would be no Act 11 adjustment.

 The Administrative Law Judges running the rate case agreed with the OCA and I&E in their Recommended Decision - no increase for East Whiteland.
 In the subsequent filings Aqua strongly objected to this result.
 And, of course, both the OCA and I&E refuted Aqua's arguments.
-The PUC Commissioners have now issued their decision and denied Aqua an increase for East Whiteland.
-See below for more information on the PUC Opinion and Order.
+Ultimately, the PUC Commissioners denied Aqua an increase for East Whiteland.

 There is substantial room for concern about the magnitude of the increases in the above table: